dpgaspar/Flask-AppBuilder/docs/security.rst

         user_model = MyUser
         userdbmodelview = MyUserDBModelView

-Note that this is for AUTH_DB, so if your using:
+Note that this is for AUTH_DB, so if you're using:

 - AUTH_DB override userdbmodelview
 - AUTH_LDAP override userldapmodelview